Kelly Richardson

 Kelly Richardson (born 1972) is a Canadian artist working with digital technologies to create hyper-real landscapes.
+She is currently a professor at the Department of Visual Arts of the University of Victoria.

 Early life and education

 Richardson was born August 2, 1972, in Burlington, Ontario, Canada.
 From 1994 to 1997, she studied at the Ontario College of Art & Design in Toronto, Ontario.
 In 2002, she relocated to Halifax, Nova Scotia for her Master of Fine Arts in Media Studies at the Nova Scotia College of Art and Design University.
-In 2003, she moved to the United Kingdom taking up residence in the northeast where she also completed her master's degree at Newcastle University.
+In 2003, she moved to the United Kingdom taking up residence in the northeast where she also completed her master's degree at Newcastle University with distinction.